Rise in corporate tax rate is ‘right decision’ – Donohoe - NewsBreak

 Ireland has come under increasing pressure to sign up to the Organisation for Economic Co-operation and Development (OECD) deal on global tax reform.

-The agreement provides that the minimum effective rate for multinationals with an annual revenue in excess of 750 euro million is 15%Pashcal Donohoe
+The agreement provides that the minimum effective rate for multinationals with an annual revenue in excess of 750 euro million is 15%

 The Finance Minister said he had sought changes to the deal to secure “certainty and stability”.